3dcitydb/3dcitydb-docs/source/impexp/docker.rst

   # mount /my/data/ on the host system to /data inside the container
   docker run --rm --name impexp \
       -v /my/data/:/data \
     3dcitydb/impexp COMMAND

   # Mount the current working directory on the host system to /data
   # inside the container
   docker run --rm --name impexp \
       -v $(pwd):/data \
     3dcitydb/impexp COMMAND

 .. note:: The default working directory inside the container is ``/data``.

 .. tip:: Watch out for **correct paths** when working with mounts!
-  All paths passed to the Importer/Exporter CLI have to be specified from the containers perspective.
+  All paths passed to the Importer/Exporter CLI have to be specified from the container's perspective.
 If you are not familiar with how Docker manages volumes and bind mounts go through the `Docker volume guide <https://docs.docker.com/storage/volumes/>`_.